If you're driving from the area, here are several routes

 Take exit 54 which may be marked for Georgetown or for Route 133.
 At the end of the exit ramp turn left/east.

 You will cross over I95 on a large bridge that has two lanes each way.
 At the other side of the bridge the road will narrow to what was once a 2-lane very winding country road, then during 1995-1996 was a connected strip of potholes and construction zones, then finally became a less winding country road.
 Follow it for several miles to a traffic light at a big intersection with buildings on all four corners.
 The buildings at the intersection seem to loom up out of nowhere.
 In the corner on your near right will be the Agawam Diner, which is distinctive for its stainless steel attempt to look like a railroad car, something you hardly ever see any more.
 In the corner on your far right will be a McDonalds and a parking place for yellow school buses.
-In the corner on your near right will be a small strip mall with the nearest end being a bank, and on the far right will be a used car lot that may be abandoned.
+In the corner on your near right will be a small strip mall with the nearest end being a bank, and on the far right will be a used car lot.

 Go straight across Route 1 at this intersection when the light turns green.
 Now that you're close, follow the directions to enter Ipswich from the north.

-Continue on the extremely straight Route 1 South to the Rowley intersection where Route 133 crosses Route 1.
+Continue on the notably straight Route 1 South to the Rowley intersection where Route 133 crosses Route 1.
 This is the only traffic light for a long ways (except for the nearby one for left turns into a shopping plaza).
 Turn right onto Route 133.

 Now that you're close, follow the directions to enter Ipswich from the north.